wkhere/stackless/Doc/library/tkinter.ttk.rst

          root.mainloop()

-      There is a thing to note in this previous short example:

-       * The order of the (states, value) sequences for an option does matter, if you changed the order to [('active', 'blue'), ('pressed', 'red')] in the foreground option, for example, you would get a blue foreground when the widget were in active or pressed states.
+      Note that the order of the (states, value) sequences for an option does matter, if the order is changed to ``[('active', 'blue'), ('pressed', 'red')]`` in the foreground option, for example, the result would be a blue foreground when the widget were in active or pressed states.

    .. method:: lookup(style, option[, state=None[, default=None]])